-The universe has numerous forces, a lot of pushes and pulls.
-One is always pushing or pulling something, even if only the ground.
-In Physics, there are actually only four essential forces from which everything new is derived: the gravitational force, the electromagnetic force, the strong force and the weak force.
+There are many forces in the world, plenty of pushes and pulls.
+One still pushes or pulls something, only the field.
+There are only four fundamental forces in physics from which all new phenomena are derived: gravitational force, electromagnetic force, strong force and weak force.

-Newton’s law of gravity says that the gravitational force amidst two objects is proportionate to the result of their masses and inversely proportional to the square of the distance amongst them.
+Newton’s law of gravity states that the gravitational force among two bodies is proportionate to their masses and inversely related to the square of the distance among them.
 All bodies, counting you, are tugging on every other body in the whole universe!
-This is termed as Newton’s Universal Law of Gravitation.
+This phenomenon is termed as Newton’s Universal Law of Gravitation.

 The universal law of gravitation states that:

-Every object in the universe pulls every other object with a force which is directly proportional to the product of their masses and inversely proportional to the square of the distance between them.
+Everybody in the universe pulls every other body with a force that is directly proportional to their mass-produced and inversely proportional to the distance square between them.

 The Gravitational force formula is given by